docsforadobe/premiere-scripting-guide/4 - Project Item object/projectItem.rst

 **Description**

 Creates an empty bin, within the project item.
-Only works within project items which are bins.
+Only works within bins.

 **Parameters**

 Name of new bin.

 **Returns**